 7 things I did to grow my business this year

 What a year of growth and momentum!
-It seems fitting to honour my 7th year in business with 7 things I did differently as an entrepreneur in 2016.
+It seems fitting to honour my 7th year in business with 7 things I did differently as an entrepreneur.

 Now past the wobbly feeling of new business navigation, my recent trip around the sun has been about liberation, celebration, and elevation.
 Instead of treading water (or just trying to keep my head above it), I sashayed into a bigger version of myself and Fetching Finn.
 It was a lot of hard work and humble pie, a few broken hearts and many sleepless nights.
 But I can safely say that there’s no slowing down, now.
 I’m addicted.